ToshioCP/Gtk4-tutorial/gfm/sec6.md

 ... ... ...
 ... ... ...
 Once upon a time, there was an old man who was called Taketori-no-Okina.
 It is a japanese word that means a man whose work is making bamboo baskets.
-One day, he went into a mountain and found a shining bamboo.
+One day, he went into a hill and found a shining bamboo.
 "What a mysterious bamboo it is!," he said.
 He cut it, then there was a small cute baby girl in it.
 The girl was shining faintly.
 He thought this baby girl is a gift from Heaven and took her home.
 His wife was surprized at his story.
 They were very happy because they had no children.
 ... ... ...
 ... ... ...